26 September 2007Add to My Folder

 The activities which follow collectively draw on the above features of such investigation.
 It is important to make children aware of these processes by making overt reference to each stage.

 - Consider sharing the ‘language of mathematics’ as a whole class using loop cards.
-Look at ‘What is the answer?’, on the reverse of the A3 poster.
+Look at ‘What is the answer?’ worksheet.
 This activity sheet is a set of cards featuring questions, which form a chain.
 For example, an answer is featured at the top of the card, which doesn’t relate to the question posed at the bottom of the card.

 - Share the cards across the class.
 One approach is to give pairs of children a card each, allowing time for the question (on the bottom line of each card) to be considered.
 You can then start by reading out one of the questions for the children to answer.
 The pair with the same question on their card as you should share their thoughts on the answer, then the whole class can contribute their ideas.